leaningtech/labs/src/content/docs/cheerp/01-tutorials/03-pong.md

 }
 ```

-Lastly, we need to add an handler for drawing an animation in our `Graphics` class.
+Lastly, we need to add a handler for drawing an animation in our `Graphics` class.
 The browser will call the handler in sync with the display refresh rate, which generally is at 60 fps.

 ```cpp
 private: